Keyboard shortcuts

 Running the tests

-# Using just — defaults CRUSTYWAD_FREEDOOM_DIR to tests/fixtures/freedoom:
+# Using just — defaults CRUSTYWAD_FREEDOOM_DIR to an absolute path under the repo root:

 just test-freedoom